Sushant0402/The_Algo/Algorithm/readme.md

-In this repository you will find different types of "Algorithm written in python" ✌✌
+In this repository you will find different types of "Algorithm written different language" ✌✌